espressif/esp-matter/docs/en/developing.rst

 2.4.2.3 Attributes and Commands
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Additional attributes or commands can also be added to a cluster.
+Additional attributes and commands can also be added to a cluster.
 Examples:

 -  attribute: on_off: